 - Peach Mojitos (perfect twist on the classic)

 - Southern Lemon Chess Pie (my family’s favorite lemon pie)

 - 2 cups sugar

-- Begin by making a simple syrup: in a large saucepan, heat sugar and 2 cups water to boil and stir until sugar dissolves into a syrup.
+- Begin by making a simple syrup: in a small saucepan, heat sugar and 2 cups water to boil and stir until sugar dissolves into a syrup.

 - Remove from heat and allow to cool to room temperature.